LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06-D1-MoreComplexDomain.md

 ## Self-Referential Composition Relationship

-In the AllAboutPigeons example, Message objects can have replies which are also Message objects.
-Here's the UML diagram:
+In the AllAboutPigeons example, `Message` objects can have replies which are also `Message` objects.
+Here's the UML class diagram:

 ```mermaid
 classDiagram